 Clackmannanshire Council has entered into a joint working arrangement with Stirling Council to ensure delivery of the best possible trading standards service.
-The Team will deal with all issues relating to fair trading and consumer protection by providing an enforcement and advice service to both public and traders.
+The Team will deal with all issues relating to fair trading and consumer protection.

 More details of our services are given below together with links to other sites of interest.